kokuwaio/k3s-maven-plugin/README.md

 * [`kind`](https://kind.sigs.k8s.io/)
 * [`minikube`](https://minikube.sigs.k8s.io/docs/)

 Because `k3s` has a very fast startup and can run in docker this plugin relies on `k3s`.
-This plugin runs `k3s` as docker container (like `k3d`) and is configured to use hosts docker daemon for its containers (not containerd).
-With this setup it is possible to use image caching between runs and reusing docker config for remote repositories.

-As alternative it was considered to use `k3s` without docker and in rootless mode.
+This plugin runs `k3s` as docker container (like `k3d`).
+As alternative it was considered to use `k3s` in rootless mode.
 This assumes packages like `newguimap` which are not installed everywhere.
 Feel free to create a PR for adding a non-docker mode of this plugin.

 If you don't like to use this plugin you can: